Published:

 Costs for 200 txn at EUR 12 | approx. EUR 75 | approx. EUR 64 | approx. EUR 60 + device |

-Note: The fees mentioned are guideline values for Swiss domestic transactions (as of 2026).
-The exact conditions depend on the provider, subscription model and payment method.
+Note: The fees mentioned are guidelines for domestic Swiss transactions (as of 2026).
+The exact conditions depend on the provider, subscription model, and payment method.
 TWINT transactions usually cost between 1.3 and 1.5 %, credit card payments are slightly higher.
-Check the current fees directly with the provider of your choice.
+Check the latest fees directly with your chosen provider.

-5. Ready in 30 minutes: setup guide for your club event
+5. Ready in 30 minutes: Setup guide for your association festival

 Have you decided on a method?
-Then follow this step-by-step guide – regardless of the provider, the process works similarly.
+Then follow this step-by-step guide – a similar process applies regardless of the provider.

-5.1 Set up QR code with payment page
+5.1 Setting up QR code with payment page

-Register with a Swiss PSP that offers QR payment pages (e.g. Payrexx, HypiPay or similar).
-Create a separate QR code for each product or price category: «Beer EUR 5», «Sausage EUR 8», «Donation freely selectable».
-Download the QR codes as an image, print them in sufficient size (at least 5 × 5 cm) on paper or card and laminate them if necessary to protect them from rain and beer splashes.
-Put them up clearly visible at the stall – ideally at eye level next to the price board.
-Test before the event with your own mobile phone whether the scan works and the payment page loads correctly.
+Register with a Swiss PSP that offers QR payment pages (e.g. Payrexx, Payrexx, or similar).
+Create an individual QR code for each product or price category: «Beer EUR 5», «Bratwurst EUR 8», «Donation optionally selectable».
+Download the QR codes as an image, print them in sufficient size (at least 5 × 5 cm) on paper or cardboard, and laminate them if necessary to protect against rain and beer splashes.
+Position them clearly visible on the stand – ideally at eye level next to the price list.
+Test with your own mobile phone before the festival to ensure the scan works and the payment page loads correctly.

-Install the app from your chosen provider on the Android smartphones of the helpers who are to take payments at the event.
-Log in with the club account.
-Test a trial payment with a real card (small amount, e.g. EUR 1, and then void it).
-Make sure that each device has enough battery – plan power banks.
-Tip: Set up a reference system (e.g. «Stand A – drinks», «Stand B – grill») so that the transactions can later be assigned.
+Install the app of your chosen provider on the Android smartphones of the helpers who will be collecting payments at the festival.
+Log in with the association's account.
+Test a trial payment with a real card (minimum amount, e.g. EUR 1, and cancel afterwards).
+Ensure that every device has enough battery charge – plan to use power banks.
+Tip: Set up a reference system (e.g. «Stand A – Drinks», «Stand B – Grill») so that payments can be allocated later.

-Order the terminal in good time – at least 5–10 working days before the event.
-Charge the device fully and activate it according to the provider's instructions.
+Order the terminal in good time – at least 5–10 working days before the festival.
+Full charge the device and activate it according to the provider's instructions.
 Check the mobile connection at the venue (4G reception).
-If the site is poorly covered, choose a terminal with offline mode that stores transactions temporarily and synchronises them later.
-Give the helpers a short introduction to how it works – enter the amount, hold the card up, send the receipt by SMS or email.
+If the area has poor coverage, choose a terminal with offline mode that caches transactions and synchronizes them later.
+Briefly brief the helpers on operation – enter the amount, hold credit card, send receipt via SMS or email.

-After the event, the treasurer wants to know: how much was taken cashlessly, and how does the money flow into the club account?
-With most Swiss PSPs, settlement works as follows.
+After the festival, the treasurer wants to know: how much was received cashless, and how does the money flow to the association's account?
+For most Swiss PSPs, billing works as follows.

 All cashless transactions appear in an online Dashboard or an app.
-There you can see for each payment: amount, payment method, time and, if applicable, a reference.
-The collected amounts are paid out weekly or monthly into the club's IBAN account – less the transaction fees.
-You receive a detailed payout overview by email or as a CSV export.
+There you see per payment: amount, payment method, time, and, if applicable, a reference.
+Depending on the provider, the collected amounts are paid out weekly or monthly to the association's IBAN account – minus transaction fees.
+You will receive a detailed payout overview via email or as a CSV export.

-For the club accounts, it is advisable to keep the payout overview as a receipt.
-If your club works with club software such as ClubDesk, Webling or KLARA, you can usually import the exported transaction data directly.
-This eliminates manual typing and the cash report for the general meeting is finished faster.
+For the association's accounting, it is recommended to keep the payout overview as a voucher.
+If your association works with association software such as ClubDesk, Webling, or KLARA, you can usually import the exported transaction data directly.
+This eliminates manual typing, and the financial report for the general assembly is completed faster.

-For tax purposes, income from club events is only taxable for most Swiss clubs if the club operates a commercial business or exceeds the turnover thresholds for VAT (currently EUR 100’000 annual turnover).
-For the typical club event with a few thousand francs turnover, nothing changes tax-wise, whether cash or cashlessly collected.
+Tax note: Revenues from association festivals are only taxable for most Swiss associations if the association operates a commercial business or exceeds the turnover limits for VAT (currently EUR 100’000 annual turnover).
+For the typical association event with a few thousand euros in turnover, nothing changes tax-wise, whether cash or cashless payments are collected.

-7. Practical examples: how other clubs do it
+7. Practical examples: How other associations do it

-A regional football club organises a knockabout tournament with 300 visitors.
-At the main stall (drinks and grill), two helpers use Tap to Pay on their smartphones.
-For the dessert stand, one printed QR code per product is enough.
-Result: around 40 % of payments are cashless, the club saves on change and late-night counting.
+A local football club organizes a tournament with 300 visitors.
+At the main stand (drinks and grill), two helpers use Tap to Pay on their smartphones.
+For the dessert buffet, one printed QR code per product is sufficient.
+Result: Around 40 % of payments are cashless, the association saves itself change management and late-night counting.

-A brass band club organises an annual concert with 150 guests.
-At the entrance there is a QR code for voluntary donations («Support our club – amount freely selectable»).
+A brass band association hosts an annual concert with 150 guests.
+At the entrance, a QR code for voluntary donations is displayed («Support our association – amount optionally selectable»).
 At the bar, there is a mobile card terminal because throughput is high during the break.
-The treasurer exports the transaction list the next day and enters the income into the club accounts.
+The treasurer exports the transaction list the next day and books the income into the association's accounting.

 Scout flea market and camp shop

-A scout troop runs a small stall with home-made products at the neighbourhood festival.
+A scout group runs a small stand with homemade products at the district festival.
 Budget: practically zero.
-The solution: three laminated QR codes («Large jar of jam EUR 7», «Small jar EUR 4», «Donation»).
+The solution: Three laminated QR codes («Large jam jar EUR 7», «Small jar EUR 4», «Donation»).
 No terminal, no subscription, no fixed costs.
-The transaction fees for 50 sales and an average amount of EUR 6 are around EUR 6–8 in total – less than the cost of coin rolls and a trip to the bank.
+The transaction fees for 50 sales and an average amount of EUR 6 total around EUR 6–8 – less than the cost of coin rolls and going to the bank.

-Method chosen: QR code, Tap to Pay, card terminal – or a combination?
+Method chosen: QR code, Tap to Pay, card terminal – or combination?

-PSP account opened and verified (at least 5–10 days before the event – allow for KYC checks)
+PSP account opened and verified (at least 5–10 days before the festival – plan for KYC verification)

-Tap to Pay app installed on all helpers' smartphones and trial payment carried out
+Tap to Pay app installed on all helpers' smartphones and trial payment completed

-Signage at the stall: «Cashless payment possible – TWINT, card, Apple Pay»
+Signage at the stand: «Cashless payment possible – TWINT, Card, Apple Pay»

-After the event: export transaction list, reconcile with cash income, file receipt for accounting
+After the festival: Export transaction list, reconcile with cash income, file document for accounting

-Payrexx offers clubs an approach that combines all three methods in one account: QR codes with payment page (TWINT, credit card, PostFinance and wallets via a single QR code), Tap to Pay on Android smartphones as well as card terminals.
+Payrexx offers associations an approach that combines all three methods into one account: QR codes with payment page (TWINT, credit card, PostFinance, and wallets via a single QR code), Tap to Pay on Android smartphones, and card terminals.

-The free subscription has no monthly fixed costs – the club only pays transaction fees when payments are actually taken.
-Recognised non-profit organisations receive 50 % discount on paid subscriptions.
-All transactions flow into a Dashboard with export function for the club accounts.
+The free subscription has no monthly fixed costs – the association only pays transaction fees when payments are actually collected.
+Certified non-profit organizations receive a 50 % discount on paid subscriptions.
+All transactions stream into a Dashboard with an export function for the association's accounting.

 Frequently asked questions about cashless payments at the club festival